Edit this page

 Animating the removal

-You may animate the element's removal by passing an option like { animate: 'fade-out' }.
+You may animate the element's removal by passing an option like { animation: 'fade-out' }.
 Unpoly ships with a number of predefined animations and you may so define custom animations.

 If the element's removal is animated, the element will remain in the DOM until after the animation has completed.
 While the animation is running the element will be given the .up-destroying class.
-The element will also be given the [aria-hidden] attribute to remove it from the accessibility tree.
+The element will also be given the [inert] attribute to prevent interaction and to hide its content from assistive technologies.

 Detecting destructor errors